raspberrygitq/Animated-Ore/README.md

     - ~~[Indium](https://modrinth.com/mod/indium)~~ (only older versions of Sodium released before 0.6.0)
 - [Embeddium](https://modrinth.com/mod/embeddium) 0.3.20 or later.
     - ~~[Lazurite](https://www.curseforge.com/minecraft/mc-mods/lazurite)~~ (only older versions of Embeddium released before version 0.3.20)

-*If you want to use the mod in Forge/NeoForge it is recommended to use [Sinytra Connector](https://modrinth.com/mod/connector).
-(1.20.1 or later only)*

 <h4>Version support</h4>